starling021/rat-n/README.md

 ## Teensy macOS payload (USB injection)

-    INFO: Teensy is a development USB board that can be programmed with the Arduino IDE.
+    Teensy is a development USB board that can be programmed with the Arduino IDE.
 It emulates usb keyboard strokes extremely fast and can inject the MPL payload just in a few seconds!